sjhoeksma/restoff/README.md

 		- requires better mockable restapi backend for testing)
 	* support nested resources (example: /users/45/addresses)
 	* support non-standard restful api: ability to map a user

-Automatically synchronize your local client with backend server data using your existingish RESTful API and make that data available offline.

-Cavets:
-* results must be Json
-* Need to follow [RESTful best known practices][rest-best-practices].
-	* Working on support for non-standard calls.

 # RestOff Usage